kraemr/mp3p/README.md

-# Cppmp3
+# mp3p
-A Simple mp3-player written in C++ with basic json playlists and configuration.
+An mp3-player written in C++ with basic json playlists and configuration.

 # Building and Setup
 Make sure to Install make on your system